Libensemble/libensemble/docs/sim_gen_alloc_funcs.rst

 User Function API
 -----------------
+.. _user_api:

-libEnsemble requires functions for generation, simulation and allocation.
+libEnsemble requires functions for generation, simulation, and allocation.

 While libEnsemble provides a default allocation function, the sim and gen functions must be specified.
 The required API and example arguments are given here.